it-beard/evo-bot-go/.qoder/repowiki/en/content/Profile Management/Profile Editing.md

 - [profile_repository.go](file://internal/database/repositories/profile_repository.go#L57-L105)

 ## Component Interaction
 The profile editing functionality is implemented through a well-defined interaction between handler, service, and repository components.
 The ProfileHandler receives user input and manages the conversation flow, delegating data operations to the ProfileRepository.
 The ProfileService provides business logic functions, such as determining if a profile is complete for publishing.
 The UserRepository handles user-related data operations, while the ProfileRepository manages profile-specific data.
 These components are injected into the handler through dependency injection in the NewProfileHandler constructor, promoting loose coupling and testability.
-The MessageSenderService is used to communicate with users through Telegram messages, while the UserDataStore maintains session state across interactions.
+The MessageSenderService is used to communicate with users through Telegram messages using HTML formatting, while the UserDataStore maintains session state across interactions.

 ```mermaid
 classDiagram